 The performance period (fiscal 2020, 2021 and 2022) for the fiscal 2020 performance unit award has been completed.
 In August 2022, the Compensation Committee certified that our relative Total Shareholder Return for the performance period was below the amount required for a Threshold payout.
 Accordingly, the number of shares presented for the fiscal 2020 performance unit award is zero.
-Based on our relative Total Shareholder Return for fiscal 2021 award is presented at the Threshold performance level.
-Based on our relative Total Shareholder Return for fiscal 2022 (wo-thirds of the performance period for the fiscal 2021 award), the fiscal 2022 award is also presented at the Threshold performance level.
+Based on our relative Total Shareholder Return for fiscal 2021 and 2022 (two-thirds of the performance period for the fiscal 2021 award), the fiscal 2021 award is presented at the Threshold performance level.
+Based on our relative Total Shareholder Return for fiscal 2022 (one-third of the performance period for the fiscal 2022 award), the fiscal 2022 award is also presented at the Threshold performance level.